 Tablet PCs and smartphones are common devices, found in European and American households [12].
-Additionally educational usage of tablets is becoming more and more widespread with whole countries, including Austria, starting to give students access to these gadgets [13-14].
+Additionally educational usage of tablets is becoming more and more widespread with whole countries, including Austria, starting to give students access to these gadgets [13] [14].
 Because of that it was decided to create the MissionEDU client as a tablet app.
-To broaden the target audience a native multi-platform app (Android and iOS) with the option to extend it to the web was deemed to be necessary.
+To broaden the target audience a multi-platform (Android and iOS) app was deemed to be necessary.